-At ServiceMaster Restore, our technicians are more than talented professionals; they’re caring people ready to get you back in your home as quickly as possible, while keeping you informed every step of the way.
-With our comprehensive range of fire-damage services, including soot, smoke and odor removal, ServiceMaster Restore has got you covered.
+At ServiceMaster Restore®, our technicians are more than just talented professionals; they’re caring people ready to get your home back to normal as quickly as possible while keeping you informed every step of the way.
+With our comprehensive range of fire damage services, including soot, smoke, and odor removal, ServiceMaster Restore has got you covered.

-Multiple natural and synthetic items inside your home have burned, causing black smoke residue on contents and surfaces and synthetic smoke odors.
+- Complex Fire: Multiple natural and synthetic items inside your home have burned, causing greasy yellow residue on contents and surfaces and synthetic smoke odors.
 Here, emergency corrosion mitigation is needed to protect at-risk surfaces.

-Trees, shrubs and bushes have burned, and smoke has penetrated the structure from outside, so smoke residue and odor are present.
+- Natural Fire: Trees, shrubs, and bushes have burned, and smoke has penetrated the structure from outside, so smoke residue and odor are present.

 - Ash and smoke can continue to cause damage and corrosion to materials left behind.

 - Odors from smoke will stay in a room or a home long after the fire and continue to cause problems if they are not removed.

 - In a few minutes, walls and other surfaces can become discolored.